bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 ### Gem-based Plugins

-For a plugin-based plugin, all you have to do is subclass directly from `Bridgetown::Builder` and then use the `register` class method to register the builder with Bridgetown when the plugin loads.
+For a gem-based plugin, all you have to do is subclass directly from `Bridgetown::Builder` and then use the `register` class method to register the builder with Bridgetown when the plugin loads.
 Example:

 ```ruby
 module Bridgetown